nushankodikara/TecInpact/content/post/first-post.md

 +++
 # Introduction

-Hello There My Gorgous friends!
-From today on, this would be my hobby, bloggin about technology and solving your IT Related Anything!
+Hello There My Gorgeous friends!
+From today on, this would be my hobby, blogging about technology and solving your IT Related Anything!

 # What I'm Posting?